Kernix13/csharp-oop-interface-inheritance/README.md

 Before you can override the members in a derived class, you must declare the members in the base class as either `abstract` or `virtual`.

-- _Virtual and abstract methods_:
+#### `virtual` and `abstract` keywords:

-  - The `virtual` keyword is used to declare methods in the base class that can be overridden in derived classes - the member has an implementation but **can be** overridden or extended in a derived class.
+- The `virtual` keyword is used to declare methods in the base class that can be overridden in the derived classes - the member has an implementation but **can be** overridden or extended in a derived class.
 - The `abstract` keyword is used for declaring methods that must be overridden in derived classes - the member has no implementation and **must be** overridden in a derived class.

 #### `abstract` keyword:

+- **An `abstract` <ins>class</ins> can't be instantiated directly and is intended to be a base class for other classes**
 - The `abstract` keyword in parent classes: is used to define classes and class members _that are incomplete and must be implemented in derived classes_
-- **An abstract class can't be instantiated directly and is intended to be a base class for other classes**
-- Abstract methods and properties are declared without any implementation and **_MUST BE overridden_** in nonabstract derived classes.
+- Abstract methods and properties are declared without any implementation and **_MUST BE overridden_** in ~~nonabstract~~ derived classes.
 - Derived classes **_MUST_** provide implementations for **_ALL_** abstract members of the abstract class.
 - Derived classes **_MUST_** override these methods and provide the implementation.
 - Abstract properties: Similar to abstract methods, abstract properties are declared without implementation and **_MUST BE overridden_** in derived classes.